Exxtraa/context_with_localStorage/README.md

 # React + Vite

 Also this is a full fledge todo with state magangment with react redux and redux toolikit.
+And this shows the full explanation of context api

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.